dankuck/dankuck.github.io/_posts/2017-03-31-command-only-language.md

 But if you want to say something like "There are too many boxes to load onto this truck," the way to express that is not obvious.
 Mainly because it's not clear to the computer what you expect it to do with that information.

-Whatever you want to say in a command-only language, such as a computer language, must make clear your expectations.
+Anything you say in command-only languages like computer languages must make your expectations clear.

 Here are some translations from normal English into command-only English.
-They all start with "Hey you" because otherwise the imperative tense is sometimes unclear in English, and because it's funnier.
+They all start with "Hey you" because otherwise the imperative tense is sometimes ambiguous in English, and because it's funnier.

 ```
 English: I need a drink of water.